dnsimple/dnsimple-developer/content/cli.md

 The compiled binary is written to the `bin/` directory.

+## AI-focused design

+The DNSimple CLI is designed to work well for both humans and AI agents.
+Commands have predictable names, consistent flags, structured JSON output, and explicit context controls so agents can inspect account state before making changes.

+Use `dnsimple ai` inside an agent workflow to load the installed CLI context before asking the agent to write or run automation.
+For example, start with this instruction:

+> Load context from the `dnsimple ai` command.

+The command prints an AI-friendly description of available commands, flags, and common workflows.
+This helps an agent choose the right command, understand authentication and sandbox behavior, and avoid inventing unsupported CLI options.

 ## Authentication

 The CLI uses authentication contexts.
 A context stores the API token, account, and environment for later commands.
 You can keep multiple contexts, such as one for production and one for sandbox, and switch between them.